 So he does what any normal little boy would do.
-He goes to find his birth mother who is convinced in the Savior.
-And what will the reluctant Savior do?
+He goes to find his birth mother who he is convinced is the Savior.
+So what will the reluctant birth mother/Savior do?

 Is he crazy?
-Maybe annoying?
+Maybe.
+Annoying?
+Yes.
 Or is it crazy how annoying he is?
-Yeah, probably all that.
+Definitely.